aomlomics/opal/README.md

 A good workflow is to attach to the screen as soon as you open the container in VSCode.
 Then, make another terminal and put the attached terminal next to the new one.
 That way, you can restart the server using the the new terminal and view the server's output at the same time.

-## vercel
+# vercel
+The front-end must be handled outside of the Docker container.

-### Helpful commands
+## Helpful commands
 All of these commands must be ran from inside the `vercel` folder.
-You can run the front-end either inside of the Docker container, or outside.

 Install all node dependencies from package.json
 ```bash